|

 When using a form, it appears the same whether or not you are using

 concurrency.
-While a database is under MASTER
+While a database is under MASTER's

 cannot be updated through the non-concurrent products.
 The non-concurrent